COMPACT INTUITIVTM System

 The System that Moves with You

-The COMPACT INTUITIV System is designed to help you set the pace for your practice.
+The COMPACT INTUITIVTM System is designed to help you set the pace for your practice.

 How do you Phaco?

 You know what’s best in each case, so choose a system that empowers you to phaco your way.

 - Proactive Fluidics management with automatic occlusion sensing

 - Ultrasound efficiency from the ELLIPS® FX Handpiece

 - Smart, user-centric design for value and efficiency